 OBLIGATION OF MEMBERS

-a) All Members and Aspirant Members should be members of their National Olympic Committee or actively seeking such membership.
+a) Full Members and Aspirant Members should be members of their National Olympic Committee or recognized by the National Sport Authority or actively seeking such membership;

-b) All Members, Aspirant Members and Associate Members shall comply with the Statutes and Regulations of the ISF and with any resolutions adopted by the ISF.
-All Members, Aspirant Members and Associate Members will undertake to request the same of their individual members participating in activities of the ISF.
+b) Members shall comply with the ISF Statutes and Regulations and with any resolutions adopted by the ISF.
+Members will undertake to request the same from their individual members participating in ISF activities;

-c) All Members, Aspirant Members and Associate Members agree to respect each other’s mutual autonomy and shall in no way harm the development of other members.
+c) Members agree to respect each other’s mutual autonomy and shall in no way harm the development of other members;

-d) All Members, Aspirant Members and Associate Members, shall pay membership fees as fixed by the Plenary Assembly
+d) Members shall pay annual membership fees as fixed by the General Assembly.

 Any member wishing to terminate membership at the end of the year shall inform the ISF Office in writing before the end of June of that year.
 Fees for the current year remain payable in full.

-A member may be suspended from membership and/or from participating in ISF approved International Skyrunning Competitions by the Plenary Assembly, for the following reasons:
+A member may be suspended from membership and/or from participating in ISF approved International Skyrunning Competitions by the Management Committee, for the following reasons:

-a) non-payment of any liabilities to the ISF;
+a) non-payment of any liabilities to the ISF for two consecutive years;

-b) failure to comply with these Statutes or other Regulations of the ISF
+b) failure to comply with these Statutes or other ISF Regulations;

-A member may be excluded from the ISF by the Plenary Assembly for failure to comply with these Statutes or other regulations of the ISF.
-This decision requires at least half of the members of ISF having the right to vote be present or represented.
+A member may be excluded from the ISF by the General Assembly for failure to comply with these Statutes or other ISF regulations.
+This decision requires at least half of the ISF members with voting rights to be present or represented.
 To be adopted, such items must receive the approval of two thirds of the votes cast.

 HONORARY MEMBERSHIP AND OTHER AWARDS